- Ocean Fishing

 How does the grunion know when the time is right to spawn?
 Evidently some biological mechanism or "internal clock" that can detect some change in the environment, sounds an alarm at exactly the right moment.
 The exact stimulus is not known, but it is suspected that they may be able to detect minute changes in water pressure caused by the rising tides.
 Without this ability to spawn at precisely the right moment the grunion would not survive.

-A valid State fishing license is all that is required for taking grunion.
-The season is closed during April and May.
-However, this is an excellent time for observing runs.
-Grunion must be taken by hand only, no appliances of any kind may be used, and no holes may be dug in the beach.
-There is no limit to the number that may be taken, but grunion should not be wasted.
+A valid California recreational fishing license is required to take grunion for anyone age 16 or older.
+No take is allowed when the season is closed during April and May; however, this is an excellent time for observing runs.
+Grunion may be taken by hand only—no appliances of any kind may be used, and no holes may be dug in the beach to entrap them.
+During the open season, there is no limit to the number that may be taken, but grunion (or any fish) should not be wasted per California Code of Regulations Title 14, Section 1.87.
+Recreational fishing license holders and persons under the age of 16 may handle grunion gently during the open season, and release them back into the water unharmed.
+Grunion may not be pursued or handled at all during the closed season (April and May).

 When to Go

-The spawning season extends from March through September.
+The spawning season extends from March through August, although runs in August are very small and erratic.
 The California Department of Fish and Wildlife issues schedules of expected grunion runs in advance of each season.
-Predictions are made only through July, since runs in August and September are very erratic.
-These schedules of expected runs are published in newspapers and copies are given to many sporting goods stores throughout southern California.
-If these are not available, all that is needed by the grunion hunter to make his own predictions is a tide table.
+These schedules of expected runs are published in newspapers and copies are given to many sporting goods stores throughout Southern California.
+If these are not available, all a grunion observer needs to make their own predictions is a tide table.
 Grunion runs may occur anytime from the night of highest tide throughout the descending series of high tides.
-Runs are most likely to occur on the second, third, fourth, and fifth nights following the night of new or full moon.
+Runs are most likely to occur on the second, third, fourth, and fifth nights following the night of the new or full moon.
 Generally, the third and fourth nights are best.
 The time of the run will be 30 to 60 minutes past high tide and it will last from 1 to 3 hours.
 The heaviest part of the run usually occurs at least 1 hour after the run starts.

 It is best to go to the end of an uncrowded beach.
 This is not always possible, but the fewer people the better.
-Fires and lanterns should be used sparingly.
-Light may scare the fish and they will not come out of the water.
+Flashlights should be used sparingly.
+Light may scare the fish away and they will not come out of the water.
 After a wave has receded, flashlights may be used to help locate fish.
-A small gunny sack makes a good grunion creel.
-Finally, plan to stay late, many grunioners quit an hour after high tide and miss a good run.
+Finally, plan to stay late.
+Many people quit an hour after high tide and miss a good run.

 Clark, Frances N. 1925.
 The life history of Leuresthes tenuis, an atherine fish with tide controlled spawning habits.
 California Department of Fish and Game, Fish Bull., (10) :1-51